javafn-org/javafn/README.md

 ![Plot of runtimes using exception vs result](./parseIntBenchmark.png)

-The syntax and usage of the Result class is heavily inspired by Rust's Result type [https://doc.rust-lang.org/std/result/](https://doc.rust-lang.org/std/result/) and Scala's Either type (prior to v2.13) [https://www.scala-lang.org/api/2.12.11/scala/util/Either.html](https://www.scala-lang.org/api/2.12.11/scala/util/Either.html).
+The syntax and usage of the Result class is heavily inspired by [Rust's Result type](https://doc.rust-lang.org/std/result/) and [Scala's Either type](https://www.scala-lang.org/api/2.12.11/scala/util/Either.html) (prior to v2.13).

 `java(fn)` also includes an `Either` class with many similar features.
 The distinction is about semantics.
 To a new Java developer unfamiliar with Haskell, "Result" conveys more meaning then "Either", and "asErr"/"asOk" is more intuitive than "asLeft"/"asRight".  `Either` is included because sometimes you don't want to apply "err/ok" semantics.
 Rather you want to convey that a piece of data may be represented in one of two types, both equally valid.

 Sometimes you don't want to build a long pipeline.
 If you get an error from an intermediate function, you want to return it immediately and proceed with the rest of your code.
-Rust has the `?` operator, for which there is no java equivilent.
+Rust has the `?` operator, for which there is no java equivalent.

 ```rust
 fn do_thing() -> Result<OkType, ErrType> {